Camera Lenses

 Cons of Zoom Lenses

-• However, these lenses will only take in limited amounts of light.
-Giving you a clear disadvantage whenever shooting in low-light conditions.
+• However, these lenses can only take in limited amounts of light, which puts you at a clear disadvantage whenever shooting in low-light conditions.

 • Zoom lenses also tend to have an issue with sharpness.
 They are less sharp than the competing prime and budget telephoto lenses.